ltrzesniewski/InlineIL.Fody/README.md

  - `IL.MarkLabel`
    Marks a label at a given position in the code.

- - `IL.Push`
+ - `IL.Push`, `IL.PushInRef`, `IL.PushOutRef`
    Pushes the provided argument onto the evaluation stack.
-Does not require a constatnt argument, any expression will work.
+Does not require a constant argument, any expression will work.

  - `IL.Pop`
    Pops a value from the evaluation stack into a local variable or static field.